Car Accident Lawyers

 SUVs and high profile vehicles aren’t the only ones at risk.
 Smaller vehicles and even sedans can encounter a roll-over accident when the conditions are just right.

 According to the National Center for Statistics and Analysis, SUV accidents are less fatal than those in vans.
-Also, it was discovered that alcohol, drugs, and speed often played a role in the more fatal accidents.
+Also, it was discovered that alcohol, drugs, and speed often played a role in more fatal accidents.

 Types of Roll-Over Accidents

-A vehicle can roll over any time the driver loses control.
+A vehicle can roll over at any time the driver loses control.
 According to the National Highway Traffic Safety Administration (NHTSA), there are hundreds of fatalities each year in Florida from roll-over accidents.
 These reports also focus on the factors regarding those accidents, such as: